sagemath/trac_to_gh/Issue 6576.md

 # Issue 6576: Use JSON package for simple server

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6576

 Original creator: robertwb